ABOUT US

 “I created Lyght Bulb Moments out of frustration when I worked as a nurse practitioner.
 I have worked with the senior population for over 28 years serving in Nursing Homes and Assisted Living Facilities.
 A primary diagnosis for this population is dementia.
 For some physicians, the first choice of treatment is to add medications.
 I believe there are often better ways to address dementia-related symptoms.

-So I’m passionate about improving the quality of life for people living with dementia and partnering with caregivers/medical professionals to develop strategies reducing or eliminating psychiatric medications most commonly used in dementia."
+I believe we owe it to the person living with dementia (PLWD) to try an approach that does not involve adding another medication.
+So I’m passionate about improving the quality of life for people living with dementia and partnering with caregivers/medical professionals to develop strategies reducing or eliminating psychiatric medications most commonly used in dementia.

-To accomplish this, Lyght Bulb Moment Foundation provides services and instruction including:
+Lyght Bulb Moment Foundation provides services and instruction including:

 • Review of medication and medical history: A thorough examination of the medication list (prescription and nonprescription) as well as the medical history of the PLWD, which provides the caregiver with a comprehensive review of some potential problems.